Angel and venture capital investors can be promising options for high-growth small businesses

 Don’t just introduce lenders to your business: Let them get to know you, too.
 Use a résumé to show, through concrete examples, that you have the experience to run a thriving business and manage the loan well.
 While these details may not directly affect a lender’s decision on your loan, they can help you build relationships with your banker.

-- Seek out potential funders.
+1. Seek out potential funders.
 Find promising connections via LinkedIn, introductions from colleagues, industry events, and social media, especially Twitter.
 Register with Crunchbase, a popular source of leads for angels and VCs.
-Connect with VCs interested in diverse founders via industry networking groups and diversity initiatives.
+Connect with venture capital investors interested in minority business development via industry networking groups and diversity initiatives.
+Discover more tips to help you make confident borrowing decisions.

-- Update your business plan.
+2. Update your business plan.
 This document should state your company’s goals and describe its operations.
 Include an overview of your industry and your company’s place in it and describe your marketing objectives.
 Include up-to-date financial projections to show the potential for growth.
+Tap into resources that help women and minority businesses thrive.

-- Write your elevator pitch.
+3. Write your elevator pitch.
 Include a short, powerful description of your business to catch investors’ interest.
 Use as few words as you can to get across the power of your idea.
 And avoid too much background or context; instead, quickly explain the problem you’re solving and then dive right into how you’re approaching it in a novel way.
+Learn key steps that can help you build an effective pitch.

 If you execute all the previous steps well, you may soon receive an invitation to meet and/or pitch to an investor.
 Think ahead about what questions to ask, such as the amount of funding on offer, the equity the funder is seeking, and the length of time they anticipate investing.